alvarosaco/poesia-colaborativa/README.md

-# Poesía colaborativa | Colaborative poetry
+# Poesía colaborativa | Collaborative poetry

-This is a sample colaborative and interactive real-time node.js app with Socket.io, Express and Jade.
+This is a sample collaborative and interactive real-time node.js app with Socket.io, Express and Jade.

-## Technologies

-* Node
-* Express
-* CoffeeScript
-* Jade

-## Requirements
+## Technologies & Requirements

 * [NodeJs](http://nodejs.org)
 * [Express](http://expressjs.com)